mattumotu/PhillipsBrothers/data/Branding.md

 ## Hermitage Works
 ![Hermitage Works Logo](../HermitageWorks/Img/Logo-HermitageWorks.png)

-> The Hermitage Line celebrates Phillips Brothers’ roots near Hermitage Farm, offering vintage-styled, small-scale equipment inspired by their earliest post-war designs.
-Built for smallholders, heritage farms, and estate work, these machines blend nostalgic styling with modern-day usability.
-Concentrating on hay making and grassland management.
+Tag line: Crafted at Hermitage.
+Trusted in the field.
+Built for seasons to come.

+> The Hermitage Works Line offers reliable, small-scale implements designed for hay, grass, and ground care on modern British smallholdings.
+Rooted in post-war craftsmanship, these machines combine classic simplicity with everyday practicality.

 ### Hermitage Works Colour Scheme